Jeba-Jebarsan/Scriptot/README.md

 [Join the bolt.diy community here, in the thinktank on ottomator.ai!](https://thinktank.ottomator.ai)

-## Requested Additions

-- ✅ OpenRouter Integration (@coleam00)
-- ✅ Gemini Integration (@jonathands)
-- ✅ Autogenerate Ollama models from what is downloaded (@yunatamos)
-- ✅ Filter models by provider (@jasonm23)
-- ✅ Download project as ZIP (@fabwaseem)
-- ✅ Improvements to the main bolt.new prompt in `app\lib\.server\llm\prompts.ts` (@kofi-bhr)
-- ✅ DeepSeek API Integration (@zenith110)
-- ✅ Mistral API Integration (@ArulGandhi)
-- ✅ "Open AI Like" API Integration (@ZerxZ)
-- ✅ Ability to sync files (one way sync) to local folder (@muzafferkadir)
-- ✅ Containerize the application with Docker for easy installation (@aaronbolton)
-- ✅ Publish projects directly to GitHub (@goncaloalves)
-- ✅ Ability to enter API keys in the UI (@ali00209)
-- ✅ xAI Grok Beta Integration (@milutinke)
-- ✅ LM Studio Integration (@karrot0)
-- ✅ HuggingFace Integration (@ahsan3219)
-- ✅ Bolt terminal to see the output of LLM run commands (@thecodacus)
-- ✅ Streaming of code output (@thecodacus)
-- ✅ Ability to revert code to earlier version (@wonderwhy-er)
-- ✅ Cohere Integration (@hasanraiyan)
-- ✅ Dynamic model max token length (@hasanraiyan)
-- ✅ Better prompt enhancing (@SujalXplores)
-- ✅ Prompt caching (@SujalXplores)
-- ✅ Load local projects into the app (@wonderwhy-er)
-- ✅ Together Integration (@mouimet-infinisoft)
-- ✅ Mobile friendly (@qwikode)
-- ✅ Better prompt enhancing (@SujalXplores)
-- ✅ Attach images to prompts (@atrokhym)
-- ✅ Added Git Clone button (@thecodacus)
-- ✅ Git Import from url (@thecodacus)
-- ✅ PromptLibrary to have different variations of prompts for different use cases (@thecodacus)
-- ✅ Detect package.json and commands to auto install & run preview for folder and git import (@wonderwhy-er)
-- ✅ Selection tool to target changes visually (@emcconnell)
-- ✅ Detect terminal Errors and ask bolt to fix it (@thecodacus)
-- ✅ Detect preview Errors and ask bolt to fix it (@wonderwhy-er)
-- ✅ Add Starter Template Options (@thecodacus)
-- ⬜ **HIGH PRIORITY** - Prevent bolt from rewriting files as often (file locking and diffs)
-- ⬜ **HIGH PRIORITY** - Better prompting for smaller LLMs (code window sometimes doesn't start)
-- ⬜ **HIGH PRIORITY** - Run agents in the backend as opposed to a single model call
-- ⬜ Deploy directly to Vercel/Netlify/other similar platforms
-- ⬜ Have LLM plan the project in a MD file for better results/transparency
-- ⬜ VSCode Integration with git-like confirmations
-- ⬜ Upload documents for knowledge - UI design templates, a code base to reference coding style, etc.
-- ⬜ Voice prompting
-- ⬜ Azure Open AI API Integration
-- ✅ Perplexity Integration (@meetpateltech)
-- ⬜ Vertex AI Integration

 ## Features

-- **AI-powered full-stack web development** directly in your browser.
+- **AI-powered full-stack web development** directly in your browser using Google's Gemini API
-- **Support for multiple LLMs** with an extensible architecture to integrate additional models.
-- **Attach images to prompts** for better contextual understanding.
+- **Attach images to prompts** for better contextual understanding
-- **Integrated terminal** to view output of LLM-run commands.
+- **Integrated terminal** to view output of LLM-run commands
-- **Revert code to earlier versions** for easier debugging and quicker changes.
+- **Revert code to earlier versions** for easier debugging and quicker changes
-- **Download projects as ZIP** for easy portability.
+- **Download projects as ZIP** for easy portability
-- **Integration-ready Docker support** for a hassle-free setup.
+- **Integration-ready Docker support** for a hassle-free setup

 ## Setup